E-MobilityBusinessOpen Standards

 Amongst the most necessary functionalities of a properly set up eMSP app, we can differentiate:

-- user registration and authentication (login/logout, password reset, T&C’s acceptance, RFID grant and remote token activation)
+• user registration and authentication (login/logout, password reset, T&C’s acceptance, RFID grant, and remote token activation)

-- tariff management (possibility to manage - alter/add/erase end-user and b2b tariffs, reports generation)
+• tariff management (possibility to manage, alter/add/erase end-user and b2b tariffs, reports generation)

-You can see Solidstudio EMSP App here.
+You can see the Solidstudio EMSP App here.

 What is a Charge Point Operator?